9p4/jellyfin-plugin-sso/README.md

   - `enableFolderRoles`: boolean.
 Determines if role-based folder access should be used.
   - `folderRoleMapping`: object in the format "role": string and "folders": array of strings.
 The user with this role will have access to the following folders if `enableFolderRoles` is enabled.
 To get the IDs of the folders, GET the `/Library/MediaFolders` URL with an API key.
 Look for the `Id` attribute.
   - `roleClaim`: string.
 This is the value in the OpenID response to check for roles.
 For Keycloak, it is `realm_access.roles` by default.
 The first element is the claim type, the subsequent values are to parse the JSON of the claim value.
 Use a "\\." to denote a literal ".".
 This expects a list of strings from the OIDC server.
+  - `oidScopes` : array of strings. each containing an additional scope name to include in the OIDC request.
+    - For some OIDC providers (For example, [authelia](https://github.com/9p4/jellyfin-plugin-sso/issues/23#issuecomment-1112237616)), additional scopes may be required in order to validate group membership in role claim.
+    - Leave empty to only request the default scopes.
   - `defaultProvider`: string.
 The set provider then gets assigned to the user after they have logged in.
 If it is not set, nothing is changed.
 With this, a user can login with SSO but is still able to log in via other providers later.
 See the `Unregister` endpoint.
 - GET `OID/Del/PROVIDER_NAME`: This removes a configuration for OpenID for a given provider name.
 - GET `OID/Get`: Lists the configurations currently available.